varunisrani/health/MOOD_TRACKER_README.md

-# Daily Mood Tracker - HealConnect Serenity
+# Daily Mood Tracker - Mended Minds

 ## Overview

-The Daily Mood Tracker system has been successfully implemented in HealConnect Serenity.
+The Daily Mood Tracker system has been successfully implemented in Mended Minds.
 This comprehensive mood tracking solution allows users to:

 - Log daily mood entries with emoji-based selection
 - Add detailed notes and activity tracking